greduan/blog-content/blog/2022/02/02/kubernetes-rabbitmq-certificate-revocation-list.md

 We copy the values from the normal config, and then at the end we add the two important config values for us.

 `{crl_check, true}`, when true, enables checking certificates against the CRL we setup above.
 You can quickly disable this feature by changing it to `false`.
-Of course not that that would make all the revoked certificates, valid again.
+Of course note that that would make all the revoked certificates, valid again.

 `{crl_cache, {ssl_crl_hash_dir, {internal, [{dir, "/etc/crl/"}]}}}` here we're basically just saying "look in `/etc/crl` for the CRL".